grafana/redshift-datasource/docs/sources/configure.md

 ## Provision the data source

-You can define and configure the Redshift data source using YAML files as part of Grafana's provisioning system.
+You can define and configure the Redshift data source using YAML files as part of the Grafana provisioning system.
 For more information about provisioning, refer to [Provision Grafana](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/provisioning/#data-sources).

 The following examples show common provisioning configurations.